-- (b) Select the reason why the narrator makes it a point to describe the sky so elaborately.
-1 - (i) To show that what happened later was totally unexpected - (ii) As a pilot, it was a boon to have a clear sky for flying - (iii) To show that it was a wonderful time to enjoy a solo flight - (iv) As a pilot, he was deeply appreciative of nature's beauty - Ans. (i) To show that what happened later was totally unexpected. - (c) 'I was happy...'
-Elaborate on the reasons for the pilot's happiness in about 40 words, with reference to the text. - Ans.
-The narrator was happy because he was flying home back to England to spend his holiday with his family.
-Everything was going well and it was an easy flight, so he was sure he would be in time for a good big English breakfast. - (d) Select the correct option.
+- (i) To show that what happened later was totally unexpected. - (ii) As a pilot, it was a boon to have a clear sky for flying. - (iii) To show that it was a wonderful time to enjoy a solo flight. - (iv) As a pilot, he was deeply appreciative of nature's beauty. - Ans. (i) To show that what happened later was totally unexpected. - (c) 'I was happy...'
+Elaborate on the reasons for the pilot's happiness with reference to the text. - Ans.
+The narrator was happy because he was flying home, back to England, to spend his holiday with his family.
+Everything was going well and it was an easy flight, so he was sure he would reach in time for a good big English breakfast. - (d) Fill in the blank with the correct word from the bracket.

-The mood of the narrator could best be described as
+The mood of the narrator could best be described as (happy/impatient).